Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Sustained-Throughput Bottleneck Analysis

-The second class of bottlenecks arises from dependence management and issue control.
-In Ara, an important problem is that both the granularity and the timing of dependence release are overly conservative, making it difficult for successor instructions to enter execution in a timely manner.
-Ideal chaining allows dependent instructions to overlap once predecessor results become incrementally available.
-In the actual implementation, however, the associated protection is typically retained until the entire instruction completes, rather than being released as soon as the dependence has been effectively resolved.
-As a result, even when source operands have already been read, and successor write instructions are safe to proceed in terms of dataflow semantics, the control path may still retain read-related occupancy, thereby enlarging the blocking window of WAR and false dependences and compressing the overlap that could otherwise be achieved.
+The second bottleneck comes from conservative dependence management and issue control, which delays the startup of dependent instructions beyond the ideal chaining point.
+Ideal chaining requires dependences to be released at the earliest semantically safe point, allowing a successor instruction to start as soon as the first predecessor results become available and dataflow constraints are satisfied.
+Therefore, the actual startup interval between adjacent dependent instructions should approach the minimum propagation delay \(d_{i,i+1}\).
+In Ara, however, dependence release is conservative: the associated protection is often retained until the entire instruction completes, rather than being released after source operands have been read and the read-related dependence has been resolved.
+This introduces additional control delay beyond \(d_{i,i+1}\), thereby increasing \(\Delta p\).

-Beyond delayed global dependence release, local issue control within a lane is also conservative.
-Some operand requests may still be marked as occupied in state, even though they have already satisfied the handshake conditions with downstream modules and could be consumed and released in the current cycle.
-If the local control logic decides whether to block subsequent issues solely based on the valid status of such requests, without checking whether they are already consumable by the downstream stage, occupancy that could have been eliminated in the current cycle continues to be treated as an effective blocking source.
-This introduces additional local bubbles and reduces effective parallelism in the steady-state phase.
+Lane-local issue control can also introduce steady-state bubbles.
+Some operand requests may remain valid even though they have already satisfied downstream handshake conditions and can be consumed in the current cycle.
+If the control logic blocks subsequent issues solely based on the valid status, the occupancy that could have been released is still treated as an effective blocking source.
+Such short-cycle stalls recur during long-vector execution and accumulate into a control-side component of \(II_{\mathrm{eff}}>1\).